snowdayapp/snowday/README.md

 #SnowDay
+**_This project has been suspended until further notice due to the inability to get a sample web page to parse._**
 SnowDay is an application I conjured up in late 2015 when I had a classic New England snow day.
 I had stayed up all night waiting for a news channel update or phone call.
 Then I thought, "what if instead of checking every 10 minutes, I could be notified?"
 And SnowDay was born!

 ##Forking and Editing